sayef/fsner/README.md

 ## Datasets preparation

-1. We need to convert dataset into the following format.
-Let's say we have a dataset file train.json like following.
+- We need to convert dataset into the following format.
-2. Each list in supports are the examples of one entity type
+- Each list in supports are the examples of one entity type.
-3. Wrap entities around with [E] and [/E] in the examples.
+- Wrap entities around with [E] and [/E] in the examples.
-4. Each example should have only one pair of [E] ... [/E].
+- Each example should have only one pair of [E] and [/E].

 ```json
 {